 Treatment Options for Cocaine Psychosis

-People suffering from cocaine addiction and experiencing cocaine-related psychosis need specialised dual-diagnosis treatment.
-Dual-diagnosis patients require complex care, integrated with a comprehensive rehabilitation programme, which we offer here at Castle Craig.
+People suffering from cocaine addiction and experiencing cocaine-related psychosis need specialized dual-diagnosis treatment.
+Dual-diagnosis patients require complex care, integrated with a comprehensive rehabilitation program, which we offer here at Castle Craig.
 The first step in recovery is detoxing from cocaine so that the underlying causes of psychosis may be treated as well.

 Using coke has stimulating effects like increased energy, euphoria, and alertness.
 During cocaine detox, the opposite sensations are often experienced: fatigue, mood swings, and difficulty concentrating.
 You may also experience mild to intense cravings for cocaine, along with paranoia or depression.